 A big fat yes.
 I don’t have a single complaint.
 The end!

 Here is my video about the floor.
-(Click the triangle in the middle to play the video)
+(Use the triangle on the image to turn on the video.)

 How does the Texas White Ash color compare to other light colored wood vinyl plank options?

 This second question is a little harder to answer.
 I’ve been wanting a blog post where I can direct someone with a question like that but I didn’t have anything to compare my floor color to.
 So I got some samples in other light colors to show you the light wood color varieties in different lighting situations.
 In my house, my floor looks so different during different times of the day.
 I know some of you have noticed that as well.